Algebraic-Programming/HiCR/examples/hicr/rpc/README.md

-HiCR Channel Examples
+HiCR RPC Examples
 =====================

-Simple examples for channel using HiCR, showing how to transfer messages through a producer/consumer channel
+Simple examples that use HiCR to send and execute RPCs across different HiCR instances and getting their return values